2021 NFL Preseason Injury Analysis: Licensed PT Breaks Down Biggest Health Questions

 Below are injury breakdowns and analyses of several players of concern heading into the season to help you avoid any pitfalls or capitalize on uncertainty to win your bets and leagues!

 As players get injured throughout the season, BetMGM will continue to update all bets.
-New players can claim BetMGM’s welcome promotion of a Risk-Free Bet of up to $600.
+New players can claim BetMGM’s welcome promotion of a Second-Chance Bet of up to $600.

 • to claim BetMGM’s welcome offer.